Boreas618/boreas618.github.io/papers/TreeSLS.md

 In order to back up the DRAM one when performing **stop-and-copy** (as we have mentioned in hybrid copy), both of the pages on NVM can be used to store the content of the DRAM one.

 In case the DRAM page needs to be evicted from DRAM given it's less frequently accessed (in this case, the runtime page and the backup page have the same content), it will replace the place of the runtime page on NVM and set its version number to the latest number.
 By the way, it will also set the version number of the backup page to 0, which will foster later **copy-on-write** from the runtime page with the latest version number and the backup page with version number 0.

+# Evaluation

+- Does TreeSLS function well in various scenarios?
+- How much time does a checkpoint take?
+- How do checkpoints in TreeSLS affect the performance of running applications?
+- How do real applications perform on TreeSLS?